cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 ### Retroactively adding a component outage

 Sometimes system outages occur outside of normal platform support hours (e.g. on a weekend) and may resolve without any intervention by platform operators.
-When this happenss, a platform operators should retroactively add a component outage so that [the cloud.gov StatusPage](https://cloudgov.statuspage.io/) accurately reflects the actual system uptime.
+When this happens, a platform operators should retroactively add a component outage so that [the cloud.gov StatusPage](https://cloudgov.statuspage.io/) accurately reflects the actual system uptime.

 To retroactively add a component outage: